GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![OCSP Revocation Configuration working correctly](../img/local-ocsp-cfg-working-correctly.png)

+> If the error message "The revocation provider failed with the current configuration.
+The object identifier does not represent a valid object.
+0x800710d8 (WIN32: 4312 ERROR_OBJECT_NOT_FOUND), 0x800710d8" appears, this is likely due to entering the wrong CRL DP URL.

-Repeat this process for every CA you want to add to the OCSP Responder.
+Repeat this process for each CA you want to add to the OCSP Responder.

-#### Using PowerShell to Add a Revocation Source

-	include code sample

 ## Windows Client Configuration
 Each CA must be individually explicitly configured.
 In order to maximize local availability, it important to configure all CAs that are part of the certificate chain to your trusted root certificate(s).
 For example, this could be a subset of the CAs that can verified to Federal Common Policy CA.